ChrisSargent/Sticky-Pixel-Site/src/articles/free-fridays.md

 published: true
 cont_size: --s
 buttons:
-    -   url: "#free-fridays"
+  - url: '#free-fridays'
     text: Learn More &#x25BE;
-    -   url: "#contact"
+  - url: '#contact'
     text: Get in Touch
 ---

 Sticky Pixel is a small but ambitious digital design company based near Nice in the French Riviera.
 We love creating beautiful, effortless websites that drive the real-world growth of our clients’ businesses.
 We specialise in web design & development, front-end engineering and digital marketing activities.